solana-foundation/developer-content/docs/intro/quick-start/writing-to-network.md

 sidebarLabel: Writing to Network
 title: Writing to Network
 sidebarSortOrder: 2
+description:
+  Learn how to interact with the Solana network by sending transactions and instructions.
+Follow step-by-step examples to transfer SOL tokens and create new tokens using the System Program and Token Extensions Program.
 ---

 Now that we've explored reading from the Solana network, let's learn how to